Fairs History, Family Crest & Coats of Arms

-Important Dates for the Fairs family
+Early History of the Fairs family

 This web page shows only a small excerpt of our Fairs research.
 Another 148 words (11 lines of text) covering the years 1086, 1234, 1333, 1446, 1619, 1682, 1612 and 1648 are included under the topic Early Fairs History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Fair, Faire, Faires, Fayer, Fayers, Fairs, Fare, Phair, Phaire, Phayre, Phares and many more.

 Early Notables of the Fairs family (pre 1700)

 Notable amongst the family at this time was Robert Phayre or Phaire (1619-1682), regicide, possibly a son of Emmanuel Phaire, who in 1612 became rector of Kilshannig, co.
 Cork.
 In February...